-The children forced to work in order to make smartphones
+Were kids forced to work to make your phone?

 To make smartphone batteries you need a metal called cobalt and one of the few places you can find it is underground in the Democratic Republic of Congo.